ponylang/pony-tutorial/expressions/variables.md

 __Can fields come after the constructor?__ No. To keep Pony's grammar unambiguous, only type aliases are allowed between an `actor Name`, `object is Trait`, etc. and a field definition.
 In any case, it's good style to make such variables easily visible to the programmer because fields are accessible from _any_ method of the type they're in.

 Unlike local variables, some types of fields can be declared using `embed`.
 Specifically, only classes or structs can be embedded - interfaces, traits, primitives and numeric types cannot.
 A field declared using `embed` is similar to one declared using `let`, but at the implementation level the memory for the embedded class is laid out directly within the outer class.
 Contrast this with `let` or `var`, where the implementation uses pointers to reference the field class.
 Embedded fields can be passed to other functions in exactly the same way as let or var fields.
+Embedded fields must be initialised from a constructor expression.

-__Why would I use `embed`?__ The only reason to use `embed` is for the slight additional performance of avoiding a pointer dereference.
-Good Pony style is to use `let` unless performance testing shows that `embed` would really help.
+__Why would I use `embed`?__ `embed` avoids a pointer indirection when accessing a field and a separate memory allocation when creating that field.
+By default, it is advised to use `embed` if possible.
+However, since an embedded field is allocated alongside its parent object, exterior references to the field forbids garbage collection of the parent, which can result in higher memory usage if a field outlives its parent.
+Use `let` if this is a concern for you.

 ## Globals